rajendra627/k8s-bootcamp/bootcamp/day1/setup.md

 This part is only for the RBAC portion of the exercises.
 Unfortunately, ACS currently does not support RBAC.
 To enable RBAC on Azure, you will need to leverage [ACS Engine](https://github.com/Azure/acs-engine), however, that is an advanced topic so we will be using Minikube to demonstrate RBAC concepts.

-See the installation instructions for your OS [here](https://github.com/kubernetes/minikube).
+See the installation instructions for your OS [here](https://github.com/kubernetes/minikube/releases)

+*Use v0.24.1*

 *Note for Windows, you need to make a decision if you are going to use Hyper-V or Virtualbox for virtualization.
 If you have installed Docker with Hyper-V then you have to choose Hyper-V for Minikube also to support both.*